 Interferons may not be safe for certain groups of people.

 Pregnant and breastfeeding women.
-Interferons can harm an unborn baby.
-It's important that you don't get pregnant while taking this drug and for at least 6 months after you finish treatment.
+Some interferons can harm an unborn baby.
 Your doctor may recommend that you have a pregnancy test before you go on interferons and use protection -- like condoms -- for as long as you take it.
-Interferon can get into your breast milk, so don’t breastfeed while you take it.
+Interferon can also get into your breast milk, so don’t breastfeed while you take it.

 Men who are trying to get their partner pregnant.
 These drugs can cause birth defects if the father is taking it when their partner gets pregnant.
 You shouldn't father a child for at least 6 months after you finish treatment.